Kolonica: History

 In historical records the village was first mentioned in 1567.
+Before the establishment of independent Czechoslovakia in 1918, Kolonica was part of Zemplén County within the Kingdom of Hungary.
+In 1939, it was for a short time part of the Slovak Republic.
+From 1939 to 1944, as a result of the Slovak–Hungarian War of 1939, it was again part of Hungary.
+In 1944, the Red Army entered Kolonica and it was once again part of Czechoslovakia.

 Observatory

 Just east of the village is a Soviet-manufactured one-metre telescope, the biggest telescope in Slovakia, used for observing variable stars.

 Geography

 Kolonica is around 80 km east of Košice, lies at a height of 360 metres and covers an area of 27.181 km².